In The Business of Coaching, You Must Understand Your ‘Why’

-If you own, operate or coach at a gym business, you more than likely have a mission statement and or vision statement listed on your website.
+If you own, operate or coach at a gym business, you more than likely have a mission statement and or vision statement.
 But is it effective and does it truly showcase the reason why you are in the fitness business?

 While mission statements are great for defining the direction and foundation of your business, their meanings can also get jumbled in a slew of words that seemingly don’t have much passion or purpose behind them.
 The end result of badly worded or non-passionate mission statements can stifle client enthusiasm for your brand and cause your employees to feel as if they are missing purpose and identity.
 It might seem like such a small, trivial matter but words carry great weight.